Very Dark Brown Stool Almost Black: 3 Causes Explained.

 When to see a doctor for dark brown (almost black) stools?

-- History of non-steroidal anti-inflammatory drugs or blood-thinning drugs (it is ok to have dark stool when you are taking Iron or Pepto-Bismol).
+• History of non-steroidal anti-inflammatory drugs or blood-thinning drugs (it is ok to have dark stool when taking Iron or Pepto-Bismol).